jrief/django-formset/README.md

 ## Documentation

-Not deployed on RTD yet, but some documentation can be found in the `docs` folder.
+Documentation has to be written and is not yet deployed on RTD, but something can be found in the `docs` folder.